Florida TMJ Physical Therapy

 Services & Patient Outcomes

-TMJ Therapy & Dry Needling Jaw pain, clicking, locking, TMJ dysfunction Reduced pain and improved jaw mobility
+TMJ Therapy & Dry Needling Jaw pain, clicking, locking, TMJ flare-ups, post-dental jaw dysfunction Reduced jaw pain, improved range of motion, decreased clicking and locking, relief after customized treatment

-Joint Pain Therapy Pain in knees, shoulders, ankles, and neck Improved strength and mobility
+Joint Pain Therapy Pain in knees, ankles, shoulders, neck, and other joints Decreased joint pain, improved strength and movement, return to walking, running, and activity

-Headache & Facial Pain Management TMJ-related headaches and facial pain Reduced headaches and improved comfort
+Headache & Facial Pain Management (Laser Therapy) TMJ-related headaches, facial pain, jaw tension Reduced headaches, less facial pain, improved daily comfort

 Frequently Asked Questions